 This impressionist exhibition was a key moment in the development of modern art; it featured leading impressionists, such as Renoir, Degas, Pissarro, Cézanne, Guillaumin.
 It enabled these free-thinking artists to break away from the conservative art world that dominated the Salon de Paris.
 The exhibition attracted a decent attendance, although it still took time for impressionism to take off.

-At the turn of the century, Monet became increasingly famous and popular as an artist.
-This enabled him to earn a good living.
-He used these funds to develop a formal garden at his property in Giverny.
+As Monet became increasingly successful as an artist, in 1883, he was able to rent a house in Giverny on the outskirts of Paris.
+He planted a formal garden which included a lily pond surrounded by weeping willows and a Japanese bridge.
 This proved an ideal setting for many series of paintings, such as his water lilies and bridge over a pond.
 For Monet, nature was a significant influence, and he spent hours absorbed in nature – especially at his garden in Giverny.

 “The richness I achieve comes from nature, the source of my inspiration. ”